A. M. Hamilton

 Archibald Milne Hamilton (1898–1972) was a New Zealand civil engineer, notable for building the Hamilton Road through Kurdistan and designing the Callender-Hamilton bridge system, and the Callendar-Hamilton aeroplane shed of the late 1930s.

 Early life, marriage and children

 Hamilton was born in Waimate, New Zealand, the son of W.M. and J.S.
 Hamilton, on 18 November 1898.
 He was educated at Waitaki Boys' High School.
 In 1924 he graduated from Canterbury College with a Bachelor of Engineering (Civil) degree.

-Hamilton married Bettina Matraves Collier, a medical doctor, in 1934, and they had six children.
-The second eldest of these was the evolutionary biologist W. D. Hamilton, and one of their daughters, Mary R. Bliss, who followed her mother by becoming a doctor, achieved some notability for designing mattresses to prevent bedsores in geriatric patients.
+Hamilton married Bettina Matraves Collier, a medical doctor, in 1934, and they had seven children.
+The second eldest of these was the evolutionary biologist W. D. Hamilton.
+Two of their daughters became doctors: Janet was a general practitioner and Mary R. Bliss achieved some notability for designing mattresses to prevent bedsores in geriatric patients.
+Another daughter Margaret became a pasture scientist and son Robert an engineer.

 Early career

 Hamilton worked for the Lyttelton Harbour Board in New Zealand where he designed a wave model for planning port improvements.
 Next, he worked at the Admiralty, London, designing the Singapore Naval Base.